-It’s bad enough to be dealing with bed bugs; do you have to worry about finding them in your hair??
-While these critters can be tough to catch in your home, you will probably know whether or not they’re actually on you.
-One common question our bed bug inspectors get though is: can bed bugs get in your hair?
+It’s bad enough to be dealing with bed bugs; do you have to worry about finding them in your hair?
+While these critters can be tough to catch in your home, you will probably know whether or not they’re actually on you, and, thankfully, they’re not usually interested in living in your hair.

 If you think you might have a bed bug problem or would like more information about our free initial inspections, call us at 888-MRCLEGG or contact us online today.
 Our team of fully licensed pest control experts is here to help you take back your home or business from bed bugs, and we can’t wait to jump into action!
 For more info about bed bugs, read on!